YouTube

 TRANSNISTRIA

-Buses from Chisinau to Transnistria (Tiraspol) leave frequently, around every 30mins and depart from the bus station just behind the city market.
-The bus is parked at the platform on the far side of the station but to be sure its always better to ask someone as there are buses here there and everywhere.
+A day in Transnistria.
+Buses from Chisinau to Transnistria (Tiraspol) leave frequently, approximately every 30 minutes, and depart from the bus station located just behind the city market.
+Typically, the bus is parked at the platform on the far side of the station.
+Additionally, it’s always better to ask someone for directions since buses are everywhere.

-My bus was parked up at platform 12 and the driver will point you to the ticket kiosk where you will pay around 46lei (£2) for the trip.
-Once done you will be able to sit back until the checkpoint.
+When I arrived, the driver parked my bus at platform 12 and then pointed me to the ticket kiosk, where I paid around 46 lei (£2) for the trip.
+Once this is done, you will be able to sit back until the checkpoint.

 WHERE IS TRANSNISTRIA?